MediaRon/gravity-forms-google-analytics-event-tracking/README.txt

 == Description ==

-> Gravity Forms is launching their own <a href="https://www.gravityforms.com/blog/google-analytics-add-on-install-the-beta/">official Google Analytics plugin</a>.
-It will be the successor to this plugin. <a href="https://www.gravityforms.com/blog/google-analytics-add-on-install-the-beta/">Join the official beta.</a>
+> Gravity Forms has launched <a href="https://www.gravityforms.com/add-ons/google-analytics/">an official Google Analytics Add-on</a>.
+It is the successor to this plugin.

 This plugin provides an easy way to add event tracking to your Gravity Forms using Google Analytics and Google Tag Manager.